Skip to main content

 Wire Construction

-Blade wire (pioneered by Winmau) uses angled, razor-thin wire that deflects darts into segments rather than bouncing them out.
-Leg-free spiders (used by Target and Mission) embed the wire directly into the sisal, eliminating the raised edges that cause deflections.
+Modern boards use thin embedded wires (the spider) to separate scoring segments.
+Blade wire, pioneered by Winmau, uses angled razor-thin wire that deflects darts into segments rather than bouncing them out.
+Leg-free spiders, used by Target and Mission, embed the wire directly into the sisal and eliminate raised edges.
+The thinner the wire, the larger the effective scoring area.

 Number Ring

-A rotatable number ring allows you to spread wear across the entire board by rotating the segments regularly.
-This prevents the 20 and treble 20 bed from wearing out prematurely.
+A rotatable number ring lets you spread wear across the board by rotating it regularly.
+This prevents the 20 and treble 20 from wearing out before the rest.
+Quality boards use number rings that clip or lock in place without tools.

 Winmau Blade 6 Triple Core